 This website is being updated regularly so please do check back to see the latest updates.

-Students with an interest in the nexus of social sciences and Earth sciences are invited to apply for this summer school.
-This summer school will accommodate 50 students.
-The limited number of places might mean that we might not be able to take all students who are interested.
+Students and early career professionals with an interest in the nexus of social sciences and Earth sciences are invited to apply for this summer school.
+This summer school will accommodate 50 participants.
+The limited number of places might mean that we might not be able to take all applicants who are interested.
 Therefore, we ask you to write an application – please download the application form: ReSToRE application form.
-Please email your application to firstname.lastname@example.org before the 1st of February 2019.
+Please email your application to firstname.lastname@example.org before the 1st of March 2019.

 The registration fee for participating in this summer school is €350.
 This includes accommodation and catering costs, but excludes your travel expenses.
 After you have received an acceptance letter from us, we will send you link where you can register and pay the fee.